 Dissertation Reading Committee

 The second step is to formally establish the Dissertation Reading Committee approximately one quarter before scheduling the Final Examination.
 Students should consult with the faculty advisor to determine which faculty on the Supervisory Committee would be appropriate Reading Committee members (three members including the faculty advisor and excluding the GSR).
-These are the faculty who will actually read the dissertation thoroughly, and who will sign the Doctoral Dissertation Reading Committee Approval Form.
+These are the faculty who will actually read the dissertation thoroughly, and who will certify their approval online via the Doctoral Dissertation Reading Committee Approval.
 After determining the reading committee choices, the student should contact those individual faculty to get their agreement to serve on the Reading Committee.
-The student should then notify the Advising Office of the selection and Advising will constitute the committee in MyGrad.
+The student should then notify the Graduate Academic Advising Office of the selection and Advising will constitute the committee in MyGrad.
 The Graduate School will send email confirmation to the student and to the Reading Committee members.

 THE STUDENT'S RESPONSIBILITIES ARE: